- Not categorized

-- Comments Off on Ford GT For Sale: The Ultimate Guide
+- Comments Off on Ford GT Buyer’s Guide

 After the iconic win at Le Mans, the GT40 was forever destined to be a legend in the history American performance cars.
 However, it wasn’t until 2005 that Ford revisited this hallowed territory – with the release of the 2005-2006 Ford GT.

 The 2005-2006 Ford GT celebrates the 100th anniversary of Ford, and boy does it represent the company well.
 Also celebrating the 40th anniversary of the 1966 Le Mans victory, this car is a blast from the past – in a good way.

 For starters, the GT looks gorgeous.
 Emulating the 1965 Ford GT40, the car is low slung, with wide hips and a dashing racing stripe down the middle.
 Basically, it looks like a modern supercar mixed with a classic racecar, which is exactly what the GT is.

 Boasting a lightweight space frame aluminium chassis, a mid-mounted supercharged 5.4-litre V8 pushing 550+ HP, and aluminum body panels, the GT boasts supercar power to weight ratios.

 The Brembo brakes show no fade whatsoever and the massive Goodyear tires practically velcro the car to the road.

 Nowadays many people replace the Goodyears with the stickier (and less expensive) Bridgestone Potenza RE050A Scuderia tires.
 Either way, you can’t go wrong – the GT handles way better than it has any right to.